 And why did the memory form an association with a book I'd recently read, where Theodore Reik wrote about a similar event that had happened to him?
 And who was Theodore Reik anyway?
 I'd never heard of him although I felt a distinct affinity for his way of describing in detail his mental processes and the long trains of thought that led him to sudden moments of insight into his patients problems.

 I had noticed a similarity in that I talked somewhat the way he wrote.
 I recognized that after I'd read Listening With The Third Ear.
 “He writes like I talk.”
-Trying to set a context, I often got lost, one event always emerged from another.
+Trying to set a context, I often got lost, one event always emerged from another and that to another, which irritated my husband.
 And how odd it was that only after I remembered the caption did I understand the strange aspect of the entire cartoon event.
 That was unexplainable.
 This made me wonder why I'd not wondered about such an unusual thing when I had done it.

 Having remembered the words of the caption, they took up residency in the forefront of my attention: “Formulate a hypothesis then construct a theory to fit the facts.”